learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 Good news!

-As you need more resources, you can have a cluster autoscaler that adds more nodes to your Kubernetes cluster.
+You can have a cluster autoscaler that adds more nodes to your Kubernetes cluster as you need more resources.

 {% include_relative autoscaling-cluster.html %}